anlsh/picl/README.md

 ### To-do before release

 - Implement the remaining itertools functions: groupby, zip_longest
+- Decide how to handle multi-dimensional arrays
 - Provide a driver for ITERATE
+- Arrays vs lists
 - Figure out how to handle `accumulate`(possibly involving a dependency on `generic-cl` for its `reduce` function)
 - Documentation